Configuring a B2B Enterprise Dashboard

 Personas

-Our primary users consisted of Buyers and Suppliers
+Our primary users consisted of Buyers representing enterprise organizations and Suppliers representing producers of products such as produce or meats.

 Buyer